 22RF Informational Web Site

-An excellent .22 rimfire technical site called "Rimfire Research and Development" is run by Steve Boelter at www.rrdvegas.com.
-It is chock full of excellent, informative, and well researched and documented articles on everything from cleaning to ammunition modifications.
-I HIGHLY recommend it.
+There was an excellent .22 rimfire technical site called "Rimfire Research and Development" that was run by Steve Boelter at www.rrdvegas.com but it appears to be defunct now.
+It was chock full of excellent, informative, and well researched and documented articles on everything from cleaning to ammunition modifications.
+It's a shame it's gone.
+I did find the site's article on cleaning at http://www.ssvtexel.nl/index.cfm?act=files.download&ui=C5C9D865-2200-0A21-B5F5CF897974784F as a pdf file.

 After Market Triggers